yfinehuang/yfinehuang.github.io/_pages/about.md

   <a href="/zh/" target="_self">中文</a>
 </div>

-My research primarily focuses on **underwater information perception and processing （水下信息感知与处理）**.
+My research focuses on **underwater information perception and processing （水下信息感知与处理）**.
 I am currently an Associate Professor at the School of Information and Communication Engineering, [Guilin University of Electronic Technology (桂林电子科技大学)](https://www.guet.edu.cn/).
-I welcome various forms of academic exchange and research collaboration.
+I welcome academic exchange and research collaboration in related fields.
 Please feel free to contact me at [yfhuang@guet.edu.cn](mailto:yfhuang@guet.edu.cn).
-I am continuously recruiting master's students, and students interested in related research topics are warmly encouraged to join my group!
+I am recruiting master's students and warmly welcome applicants interested in underwater vision, underwater intelligent perception, and related research areas to join my group!

 I received my Ph.D. from the **Key Laboratory of Underwater Acoustic Communication and Marine Information Technology, Ministry of Education (水声通信与海洋信息技术教育部重点实验室)** at [Xiamen University (厦门大学)](https://www.xmu.edu.cn/), under the supervision of Professors [Cheng En (程恩)](https://informatics.xmu.edu.cn/old/info/1021/46130.htm) and [Yuan Fei (袁飞)](https://informatics.xmu.edu.cn/old/info/1021/24079.htm).
-My postdoctoral co-supervisor is **Professor Chen Feng**, who received his Ph.D. from Harbin Engineering University.
-My research interests include underwater information acquisition, underwater visual reconstruction, and underwater intelligent perception and computing.
-I have achieved several research outcomes in these areas, and the resulting techniques can effectively improve imaging quality and visual perception performance in complex underwater environments.
+My postdoctoral co-supervisor is **Professor Chen Feng**.
+My research interests include underwater information acquisition, underwater visual reconstruction, and underwater intelligent perception and computing, with a particular focus on underwater physical imaging modeling, underwater image enhancement, underwater target detection, and polarization-based visual perception.
+My research aims to improve imaging quality and visual perception capabilities in complex underwater environments.

-In the fields of underwater visual reconstruction and intelligent image processing, I have published more than 10 papers in leading international and domestic journals, including **_IEEE Transactions on Geoscience and Remote Sensing_**, **_IEEE Journal of Oceanic Engineering_** and **_Signal Processing-Image Communication_**, etc. I am currently the principal investigator of research projects funded by the **China Postdoctoral Science Foundation** and the **Guangxi Key Research and Development Program**.
+In the fields of underwater visual reconstruction and intelligent image processing, I have published more than 10 papers in peer-reviewed journals, including **_IEEE Transactions on Geoscience and Remote Sensing_**, **_IEEE Journal of Oceanic Engineering_** and **_Signal Processing: Image Communication_**.
+I am currently the principal investigator of projects funded by the **Guangxi Key Research and Development Program** and the **China Postdoctoral Science Foundation**.

 I serve as a reviewer for **_IEEE Transactions on Circuits and Systems for Video Technology_**, **_CCF Transactions on Pervasive Computing and Interaction_** and **_IEEE Signal Processing Letters_**.

 # 📖 Educations
 - *2020.09 - 2024.12*, PhD, Key Laboratory of Underwater Acoustic Communication and Marine Information Technology, Ministry of Education, Xiamen University.